erichengler/erichengler/README.md

 <h3 align="center">Full Stack Developer • Video Game Enthusiast • Lover of Science Fiction</h3>
 <hr />
 <p align="center">
 Hey!
 The name's Erich.
 I am currently enrolled in a Full Stack Software Development course at Prime Digital Academy and will be graduating by July, 2023.
 I am excited to become a part of this industry and I appreciate having so many opportunities to learn and grow in this amazing community.
+Coding is quickly becoming an obsession of mine and I love sharing what I've made with others.
 </p>
 <br />
 <!--------------------- Interests ---------------------->